covprehension/JS-Simulator/README.md

 # JS-Simulator
-The code source of the JavaScript simulator with test files
+The code source of the JavaScript simulator used in the CoVprehension.org website, with test files.
+It is mainly based on the [Particles.js](https://vincentgarreau.com/particles.js/) library.

 # Structure